Gannavaram

-Name Origin
+Name origin

-The name Gannavaram is based on the traditional Sanskrit words "Ganna" meaning Sugarcane and "Varam" meaning 'blessing'.
+The name Gannavaram is based on the traditional Sanskrit words "Ganna" meaning Sugarcane and "varam" meaning 'blessing'.
 Historically Gannavaram used to be a primarily sugarcane-producing establishment.
 Hence named Gannavaram, 'blessed with sugarcane'.

+Climate

 Transport

 APSRTC operates buses from Gannavaram bus station which also has a bus depot.
 Gannavaram railway station is one of the satellite railway stations of the Vijayawada.
 The airport is located at Gannavaram 13 KM from Centre of the city.
 Road connectivity is available from here to Various parts of the City.